Numerical continuation of spiral waves in heteroclinic networks of cyclic dominance: Computing spiral waves in the three-species model

 The red, green and blue regions represent the spatial dominance of $a$, $b$ and $c$, respectively.

 The spiral wave can now be found on a larger domain by continuation of this solution to the BVP~\cref{eq:autonomousODE}--\cref{eq:phase}, where we first decrease $r_0$ and then increase $r_1$; the resulting spiral wave for $r \in [0.01, 600]$ is shown in \cref{fig:LargeSW}.
 For the example system~\cref{eq:PDElaboratory}, where $m = 3$, this means the one-parameter continuation of a system of $2 \, m \, N + 1 = 6 N + 1$ real ODEs with the same number of unknowns.
 To obtain a good approximation to the spiral wave, it is imperative that a sufficiently large number $N$ of Fourier modes is computed.
+The appropriate choice for $N$ depends on the system.
+The almost two-fold reduction of the BVP, obtained by taking into account that real-valued solution vectors must have complex-conjugate pairs of Fourier coefficients, still leaves us with a very large system of equations.
+Since we wish to explore cases where the far-field dynamics limits onto the one-dimensional TW solution of~\cref{eq:travelling-frame}, and since these solutions are associated with heteroclinic cycles, potentially with sharp transitions, one may need to work with many Fourier modes.
+Nevertheless, for the examples considered in this paper, we find that $N = 60$ is sufficient.